 A VPN is a must-have tool for UK residents and also UK expats abroad.
 Not only will it help you to stay safe, private, and secure online, a VPN will unblock websites and content that may be restricted.
 But here’s the problem: choosing the best VPN for the UK amongst a vast ocean of mediocre VPNs is challenging.

 So why are so many UK residents and expats looking to find the best UK VPN?
-Here’s why:
+Here are a few reasons:

 - Privacy – Internet providers in the UK are forced to record the browsing activity of their customers and provide this to government agencies on demand under the Investigatory Powers Act.
 A VPN encrypts and anonymizes your activity so your internet provider can’t see anything you’re doing online.

 - Unblocking websites – Many websites are blocked in the UK.
 A VPN changes your IP address and virtual location to get around these blocks.
 UK expats who want access to BBC iPlayer, Netflix, and other UK media